Home

 Testimony of a culture, the peasant one, according to which, thanks to the "rest", the plant can absorb from the rocky land the necessary substances to produce a fruit richer of fragrance and full of unmistakable flavors.

-A game of patient hands smeared by plenty of resin from the branches, a feast and a toil eagerly awaited, to which all the family participates, included women and children.
+A quick game of patient hands stained by the abundant resin of the branches, a long-awaited celebration and effort, in which the whole family participates with different tasks, including women, grandparents and children.

 After the picking the fruit, by mechanical rubbing, is"sgrollato" (separated fromits leathery cover) and dried for 3-4 days in the sun, in large open spaces prepared in front of the farm-houses.